amankrsin07/Sports_prediction_model/README.md

+# u are allowed to copy this shittt...

 # Sports Prediction Website

 This project is a sports prediction website built using Django, designed to provide predictions for cricket matches using machine learning algorithms.
 The website features a professional look and feel, with a user-friendly interface for visitors to interact with.